 It transports us exactly how it happens when we are passionate about reading a book, perhaps continuing also during the night under the covers with a lighted torch that facilitates the reading.
 When a story ends, like a just read book, pleasant or not, it leaves us a memory.

 That’s how I see them.
 People.
-They’re there, settled on that library with their stories, their punctuation and their colorful covers, ready to be chosen, read and to leave a sense to anyone still wants to read today.
+They’re there, settled on that library with their stories, their punctuation and their colorful covers, ready to be chosen, read and to leave a sense to anyone who still wants to read today.